Isaac-Fate/mathematical-analysis/_sources/Numerical Sequences and Series/Limit Superior and Limit Inferior.md

 :::{note}

 These two conditions are used to define the limit superior in Apostol's book{cite}`apostolMathematicalAnalysisModern1974`.
-The problem is that we cannot assert the existence of such number $u$ if we adopt this definition, although the existence can be proved later.
+The problem is that we cannot assume the existence of such a number $u$ if we adopt this definition, although the existence can be proved later.
 But this would increase the difficulty in understanding the concept of limit superior/inferior.

 :::